Zodiac1978/hide-in-feed/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Adds a "Hide in Feed" option to all blocks, allowing you to exclude specific blocks from RSS feeds.
+Adds a "Hide from Feed" option to all blocks, allowing you to exclude specific blocks from RSS feeds.

 == Description ==